 Our mission is to provide a safe, loving home to equine that have been abused, neglected, abandoned, or even surrendered.
-We tend to the daily needs of each horse through their unique treatment plans with a holistic approach based on diet, conditions/ailments, and individualized healing.
-In our endeavor to rehabilitate back to a sound balance, we interject the support and work of humans that seek the same through equine therapy.
+We tend to the daily needs of each horse through their unique treatment plans.
+Each plan has a holistic approach based on diet, conditions/ailments, and individualized healing.
+In our endeavor to rehabilitate to a sound balance, we interject the support of humans seeking the same through equine therapy.

 Our goal is to obtain more land, where we would build an equine hospital and rehabilitation facility.
-We have been in communication with the Bureau of Land Management (BLM) to rescue more wild horses and to house them on said property.
-The ultimate vision of the endeavor would be to give the best possible care to all of our animals and be made readily available to our community at large.
+We have been in communication with the Bureau of Land Management (BLM) to rescue and board more wild horses on said property.
+Ultimately we wish to provide the best possible care to all animals and make our facility available to the community at large.

 Our story began many years prior to our official formation.
 Our founder, Johnna Hiatt, began rescuing horses with her youngest daughter, Rose, in 2010.
-When Rose was diagnosed with early signs of autism at the age of five, Johnna sought out equine-assisted therapy and it was life-altering for them both.
+When Rose was diagnosed with early signs of autism at age five, Johnna sought out equine therapy and it was life altering for them both.
 This was the moment that Johnna & Rose decided to give back to the horses that helped them so much.
 As the horses continued to come in, the development of a sanctuary in Montana was born in 2015.
-Since then, the organization has built a safe haven for dozens of horses; providing the best care possible and a whole lot of love!
+Since then, the organization has built a safe haven for dozens of horses.

 The Horse Rescue & Rehabilitation Program is the heart and soul of our organization.
-Our number one priority is to provide a home for the horse to feel safe.
+Our number one priority is to provide a home for the horse to feel safe in.
 Next step is their health!
-Upon rescue, we schedule a veterinarian visit to check-up on the horse and update any or all vaccinations.
-Then, we can begin the rehabilitation process and set them up with an individualized treatment plan.
+Upon rescue, we schedule a veterinarian visit to check-up on the horse and update any/all vaccinations.
+Then, we can begin the rehabilitation process and set them up with an treatment plan.